Aberdeen F.C.: Colours and crest

 Shirt sponsorship began in 1987, and the initial shirt sponsor was JVC.
 Since then, with the club making fewer appearances on the international stage, shirt sponsors have tended to be local to Aberdeen—they have included one of the local commercial radio stations, Northsound, as well as several Aberdeen-based oil service companies.
-As of 2025, the current shirt sponsor is Saltire Energy.
+As of 2025, the current shirt sponsor is TEXO.

 Away colours have tended to be either white—often with black shorts—or a combination of yellow and black, referring back to the black and gold strips of the pre-war era, although for a time in the 1970s, Aberdeen sported an all-blue change strip with white socks.
 For the 2007–08 season, the change strip was all-white, with a third kit of yellow and black halves available if needed for European games, or in the event of a clash involving both red and white.

 The club did not have an official crest before 1972, but several variations on the letters AFC had from time to time featured on the shirt, usually in some kind of cursive font.
 In November 1972, the club unveiled an official crest or logo, designed by Aberdonian graphic designer Donald Addison.
 The design represented a capital letter A as the side view of a football goal, with a ball forming the crossbar of the letter.
 This ball was crosshatched in such a way as to depict it as being inside the net, signifying the scoring of a goal.
 The logo was completed by the letters FC in smaller type at a level with the ball element.
 This badge was used on the shirts from around 1978, with no significant alterations until the mid-1980s when the words "Aberdeen Football Club" were added in a circular border, and the date of the club's founding, 1903, was added under the goal element.
 The current version of the crest, which retains these elements in a unified design, was introduced at the start of the 1997–98 season.
 Two stars signifying the winning of the two European trophies in 1983 were introduced over the badge in the 2005–06 season.